Logius-standaarden/fsc-core/draft-fsc-core-00.md

   A unix timestamp, the contract is not valid after this date.
 * *Signatures:*
   * *Accept(map<string,string>):*
     A map of accept signatures.
-The key is the ID of the Peer, the value is the JWT.
+The key is the ID of the Peer, the value is the JWS.
   * *Reject(map<string,string>):*
    A map of reject signatures.
-The key is the ID of the Peer, the value is the JWT.
+The key is the ID of the Peer, the value is the JWS.
   * *Revoke(map<string,string>):*
   A map of revoke signatures.
-The key is the ID of the Peer, the value is the JWT.
+The key is the ID of the Peer, the value is the JWS.
 * *Grants(list of grants):*
 A list of grants